 - other strategies with a similar return-to-risk profile

-One method to reap the rewards while mitigating the risks, is to balance these strategies with positively skewed strategies (e.g. trend following).
-However in this article series I want to look at using them concentrated – but only in the most suitable environment.
+One method to reap the rewards while mitigating the risks, is to balance these strategies with positively skewed strategies (e.g. trend following, hedging, etc.).
+However in this article series I want to look at using them in a very concentrated fashion – but only in the most suitable environment.
 Both ideas have advantages and disadvantages and it would be best to integrate both in a good, active portfolio.

-Next up, I want to analyze the foundations for building a meta strategy.
-Looking at all possible indications, fundamental as well as technical, I want to see, if there is any evidence, that adapting a portfolio to market conditions can be successful?
+Next up, I will analyze the foundations for building the Meta Strategy.
+Looking at many possible indicators, fundamental as well as technical, I want to see, if there is any evidence, that adapting a portfolio to market conditions can be successful?